bitwes/Gamemaker-Tutorial-Viewer/README.md

 #What it does
 Once it has a GameMaker diectory, it will open up the .project.gmx file and find where the tutorial is stored.
 It then opens up all the HTML files in the Tutorial directory.

+#Install
+Get the installer from the releases tab.
+The installer isn't super smart so you have to uninstall before installing a new version.
+Sorry, but you'll lose your recently opened tutorials.